netsec-ethz/scionlab-workshop/README.md

 # Materials

 * Intro slides about SCION that tell the participants enough to understand what they're doing: https://kamila.is/talking/scion/viscon19/
-* Slides that explain the game itself: TODO :D
+* Slides that explain the game itself: `/presentation`